sebasrock156/Huawei-Matebook-D14-21-OpenCore/README.md

 **Status:** 🏗️ In-process (under construction) 💻

-**Notes for future:** Trying this work, using a 2021 Matebook D15's config.pilist.
+**Notes for future:** Trying this work,for now, I'm running Monterey.

 ---